What is Strategy?

 Developing effective strategy

 This brief explanation of strategy – and answer to the question ‘what is strategy?’ – is taken from the Quick Guide to Effective Strategy.
 We use the approach outlined in the book when we work with organisations to help them develop their own winning strategies.
 The approach to strategy-making outlined in the guide is based on 14 critical-thinking questions, dispersed throughout five thematic stages.
-You can find out more about the book here.
+You can find out more about the book here and/or order either the paperback or Kindle versions from Amazon using the buttons below the book.

 Next Steps: get in touch